corda/token-sdk/docs/InMemoryTokenSelection.md

 in memory implementation of token selection was introduced as an experimental feature of `token-sdk`.
 To use it, you need to have `VaultWatcherService` installed as a `CordaService` on node startup.
 Indexing strategy could be specified, by PublicKey, by ExternalId (if using accounts feature) or just by token type and identifier.

+**NOTE: If you are running Corda Enterprise with more than one flow worker thread then it is highly recommended that in-memory token selection be used over the database token selection.**

 ## How to switch between database based selection and in memory cache?